-- (1) The standard eluent is a mixture of water and acetonitrile.
-The standard concentration of acetonitrile is 25 % (v/v) and its maximum usable concentration is 40 % (v/v). - (2) Aqueous solutions of calcium nitrate or calcium sulfate salts can be used instead of water.
+- (1) The standard eluent is water. - (2) Aqueous solutions of calcium nitrate or calcium sulfate salts can be used instead of water.
 Keep the pH of solution between 3 and 7.
-For the analysis of samples containing large amount of heavy metals, addition of 10 to 50 μg/mL Ca-EDTA will prevent the lowering of column performance.
+For the analysis of samples containing large amount of heavy metals, addition of 10 to 50 μg/mL Ca-EDTA will prevent the lowering of column performance. - (2) Up to 20 % (v/v) acetonitrile and ethanol are usable.

 - · Use the column within above stated flow rate, pressure, and temperature ranges.
-Using the column outside the given range may damage the column and lower its performance. - Do not use salts other than calcuium salts.
+Using the column outside the given range may damage the column and lower its performance. - Do not use salts other than calculum salts.
 Use of other salts may replace the calcium ion attached to the sulfo functional group with other cation and may deteriorate the column. - · When using a mixture of aqueous salt solution and organic solvent, make sure there is no precipitation of salt. - · Column pressure is influenced by eluent composition, flow rate, and column temperature.
 When changing the eluent compositions, adjust the flow rate and column temperature so that the column pressure remains below the usable maximum pressure.